Naumcheff Law Offices, PLLC

 Public Employee Rights Overview

-Public employees, especially those in the police and fire professions have specific rights afforded to them by the United States Constitution and the laws of the State of Michigan.
-The following is a thumbnail sketch of the rights of public safety professionals in Michigan.
-Mr. Naumcheff takes calls from union members on a daily basis.
+Mr. Naumcheff takes calls from union members on a daily basis, most of whom are members of large parent unions.
 He is always available to answer questions relating to police officer and firefighter rights at no charge.
-This holds true whether or not your organization is a client of Naumcheff Law.
+This holds true whether or not your organization is a client of the Michigan Police Legal Advisor Group.
 Brett Naumcheff frequently assits members of POLC, POAM, MAP, UAW, TEAMSTERS and independent associations.
-You should ask yourself why a member of a parent union would call Naumcheff Law if they are satisfied with their current representation.
+You should ask yourself why a member of a parent union would call the Michigan Police Legal Advisor Group if they are satisfied with their current representation.
 The overriding reason is quality.

 Garrity: Rules regarding protections against compelled statements